conan-io/conan-center-index/docs/developing_recipes_locally.md

 For ConanCenter Hook errors, go to the [Error Knowledge Base](error_knowledge_base.md) page to know more about those.

 To test with the same environment, the [build images](supported_platforms_and_configurations.md#build-images) are available.
-Instructions for using these images can be found in [Testing more environments](#testing-more-environments)
+Instructions for using these images can be found in [Testing more environments](#testing-more-environments) section.

+In ConanCenterIndex, the most common failure point is upstream build script that are tailored to their specific use cases.
+It's not uncommon to [patch build scripts](policy_patching.md#policy-about-patching) but make sure to read the [patch policy](policy_patching.md).
+You are encouraged to submit pull requests upstream.

 ## Running the Python Linters

 Linters are always executed by Github actions to validate parts of your recipe, for instance, if it uses migrated Conan tools imports.
-To understand how to run linters locally, read [linters](linters.md) documentation.

-It is possible to run the linter locally the same way it is being run [using Github actions](../.github/workflows/linter-conan-v2.yml):
+It is possible to run the linter locally the same way it is being run [using Github actions](../.github/workflows/linter-conan-v2.yml) by:

 * (Recommended) Use a dedicated Python virtualenv.
 * Ensure you have required tools installed: `conan` and `pylint` (better to uses fixed versions)